whistlegraph/aesthetic-computer/README.txt

 - [] "?" appears after typing a valid word.
   - [] "?" jumps to a `learn piece` page for learning more about a piece.
 + Done
+- [x] Typing `profile` or jumping to `profile` should route you to your profile.
+- [c] Typing an email should also take you to the user's profile.
+- [x] Tapping the user profile button should take them to their profile.
+- [x] User profile button should be replaced with their current handle if it
 - [x] Put most recent mood on user's profile.
 - [x] `mood` command / status updates per user (visible on their profiles) homepage should show last @jeffrey mood.